-The two things I enjoy most about working with clients are the energy they bring to their companies and the smart, enlightened questions they always .
-By prioritizing their needs, we provide entrepenuers with mission-critical advice that allows them to sleep at night and bring back that passion and upbeat attitude again the next day.
+The two things I enjoy most about working with startup clients are the energy they bring to their companies and the smart, enlightened questions they always .
+By prioritizing their needs, we provide entrepreneurs with mission-critical advice that allows them to sleep at night and bring back that passion and upbeat attitude again the next day.

 Representative Experience: For a venture capital client, we conducted the IP regarding a class of chemical compounds for a company acquisition.
 This analysis included confirming the inventory of issued patents and pending applications in the US and non-US countries, confirming ownership of this IP and the maintenance fee payment status of the issued patents, determining the coverage of the claims for the lead pre-clinical candidate compounds and the methods of use for the expected indications, and finally, assessing the freedom-to-operate for the lead compounds.
-For a client, we conducted an IP assessment of a large patent portfolio that they considered in-licensing from a university that was field restricted.
-This representation required us to analyze the claims in both pending patent applications and issued patents that might block the ’s business, as well as to provide oral opinions on the patentability of pending third-party claims in a related space that we could view on the USPTO’s Public PAIR database.
+For a startup client, we conducted an IP assessment of a large patent portfolio that they considered in-licensing from a university that was field restricted.
+This representation required us to analyze the claims in both pending patent applications and issued patents that might block the startup’s business, as well as to provide oral opinions on the patentability of pending third-party claims in a related space that we could view on the USPTO’s Public PAIR database.

 Launch Moment: We’ve all had ah-ha moments.
 This one in particular came during a seemingly casual in-person visit with an investor after we had recently begun to provide IP counseling on some already in-licensed technology.
 During the meeting, he updated me on the favorable production of a certain strain of a microbe.
 To be sure I understood him correctly, I asked again about the specific strain.
 I then pulled out a copy of the published patent application and informed him that that microbe was not at all claimed, let alone described, in the patent application they licensed.
 After getting over the shock of the potential exposure, we offered a quick solution to the IP issue and became a trusted advisor integral to IP, and their real-time business strategy.